How to stop the spinning rainbow wheel on Mac

 Why does the Mac spinning wheel of death appear?

-How to stop the spinning ball on Mac?
+How to get rid of spinning wheel on Mac?

-In case you just need unlock one frozen application, that’s a job for Force Quit.
+In case you just need to unlock one frozen application, that’s a job for Force Quit.

 To fix an application stuck with a spinning cursor right now: